swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 Under Chrome and Firefox, Om on my machine is consistently 2-3X faster.
 2-7X faster across 3 major browser should be enough to get anyone interested.
-If you try toggling all of the todos you'll notice Om feel natural, while Backbone.js will feel a bit stuttery.
-This is likely because Om only re-renders on [requestAnimationFrame](http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/).
+If you try toggling all of the todos you'll notice Om feels natural, while Backbone.js will feel a bit janky.
+This is probably because Om always re-renders on [requestAnimationFrame](http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/).

-Excellent work!
+Ok, excellent work!
 But, uh, that's nowhere near the 30X-40X claim!

-Now try the following.
+Try the following.

 Open the [Om TodoMVC in a tab]() and run the first benchmark - it creates 200 todos, toggles them all 5 times, and then deletes them.
 On my 11